ONE WOMAN. ONE FIELD.

 HUNDREDS OF BLOOMS

-I’m Melanie—the Accidental Peonist.
-When you order our flowers, you’re dealing with me: the owner, grower, and the one who cuts, gathers, and prepares every stem that leaves our field.
+I’m Melanie, the Accidental Peonist.
+When you buy our flowers, you’re dealing with me.
+I plant, cut, gather, and wrap every stem that leaves our field.
+I'm also the person replying to your emails and writing our newsletters.

-What began as a long career in education has blossomed into a very unexpected journey in peony farming.
+What began as a long career in education turned into an unexpected journey in peony farming.

 In 2022, my daughter sent me an Instagram reel of someone with 2,000 peony plants.
 I thought, “Pssh, I can do that!”
 What started as 50 plants quickly grew to 100, then 200.
-Two hundred became 276 (don’t ask)… then 300, and finally 500.
-Today, I grow more than 25 varieties of peonies in a single field in New York’s Hudson Valley, delivering directly to customers in the Germantown area and New York City.
+Two hundred became 276 (don’t ask)… then 300, and finally 578 (again, don't ask).
+Today, I grow more than 30 less-commonly-found varieties of peonies in New York’s Hudson Valley, selling to customers in New York City and Columbia County.